-- Agent Desktop utilizes additional URLs for authentication and telemetry. - Recording, QM and Speech Analytics utilizes additional URLs for the Recording Crypto Service and Recording Playback.
-To find out the host portion of all URLs your users use, contact Genesys Customer Care. - For WebRTC Phones, which are embedded into Workspace, the proxy systems must be transparent for media traffic.
+- The majority of web-based applications utilize additional URLs for authentication; Agent Desktop utilizes the Telemetry service URL. - Recording, QM and Speech Analytics utilizes additional URLs for the Recording Crypto Service and Recording Playback.
+To find out the host portion of all URLs your users use, contact Genesys Customer Care. - If your agents use WebRTC phones or Webphone applications: - To enable the media stream (SRTP protocol, TCP port 443), exclude the URL of the TURN interface from the list of destinations served by your proxy (see here for more details).